sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 ><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/EXjfH_X2hkM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Manual Exporting/ Importing
+## Manual Exporting & Importing
 ZBrush works best with FBX.
 OBJ/ Extended OBJ can't export things like polygroups.
-Also, importing OBJ's will merge all objects into one SubTool, FBX imports every object as a separate SubTool.
+Also, importing OBJs will merge all objects into one SubTool, FBX imports every object as a separate SubTool.

 Let's say manually we import an object into ZBrush that's 1.8 m high.
 ZBrush will make its units as close to 2 as possible, so one can nicely work with it, the important thing however is that it will change the export scale for that object to for this example 0.8.
 It will also properly adjust the offset values.
 This is done so when exported back to the original application the model came from, the scale and location stays preserved.